LUKE Joint Call

 We support the European Research Area aimed at creating a single, borderless market for research, innovation and technology in the EU.

-Who can apply and how should consortia be organised?
+Who can apply and how consortia should be organised

 Call topics and scope